 Time for studying the compulsory literature and preparation for the lectures: 6 hours per week x 6 = 36 hours

 Participation 30%; Paper 70%.

 Common handbook, to be acquired by all participants before the start of the course: J. Greenwood, Interest Representation in the European Union, Palgrave Macmillan, 2011 (3rd ed.).
-Additional compulsory reading material and suggestions for the paper will be announced before the start and distributed during the course.
+Additional compulsory reading material and suggestions for the paper will be announced and distributed by lecturer during the course.